mcpdev80/yaml/README.md

 ## Install OpenShift GitOps

-- Creat an OpenShift Project workshop-prod-userx
+- Create an OpenShift Project workshop-prod-userx
 - In the project workshop-prod-userx click on Installed Operators and then Red Hat OpenShift GitOps.
 - On the ArgoCD “tile” click on Create instance to create an ArgoCD instance in the workshop-prod-userx project.